Pediatric Eye Care

 The First Comprehensive Exam

-Barring any obvious eye problems or injuries, the next regular eye examination for a child should be conducted between the ages of 3 and 4 when the child can begin to give coherent answers to questions.
-The child’s eyes will be tested using eye charts that contain pictures, numbers, or letters.
-At this stage, the doctor measures a child’s visual acuity, checks depth perception and color vision, examines the health of the eyes, and looks for any signs of crosseye or other congenital disorders.
+Barring any obvious eye problems or injuries, the child should next have a regular eye exam between ages 3-4, when the child can clearly answer questions.
+We will test the child with eye charts that contain pictures, numbers, or letters.
+At this stage, we can measure visual acuity, check depth perception and color vision, determine eye health, and look for any signs of cross-eye or other congenital disorders.

-Another eye abnormality that eye specialists can detect is amblyopia, or “lazy eye,” a condition in which sight does not develop normally in one eye.
-But unless the eye is misaligned, it is possible that neither the child nor the parents may be aware of the condition.
+We can also detect amblyopia, or “lazy eye,” a condition in which sight does not develop normally in one eye.
+Unless the eye is misaligned, it is possible that neither the child nor the parents may be aware of the condition.
 If left untreated during early childhood, amblyopia may not be treatable in later years.
 The amblyopic eye may develop a permanent visual defect and/or depth perception may be lost.

 The Preschool Exam